ST10469550/WHAT-TOO-EAT-app/README.md

-# HAT TOO EAT app
+# WHAT TOO EAT app

 A description of what app does and how it excepts user input